aburrell/apexpy/docs/installation.rst

 If you are on Apple and encounter a library error such as ``ld: library not found for -lm``, you will need to provide an additional linking flag to the Mac OSX SDK library.
 This example assumes you are building locally from the cloned Git repository.
+Issues on Mac OS have also been encountered when using clang for ``CC`` alongside gfortran.
+This resulted in a seemly successful installation with apexpy reporting that fortranapex cannot be imported.

 ::
    LDFLAGS="-L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib ${LDFLAGS}" /opt/local/bin/python3.10 setup.py install